xcart/xcart-docs/_pages/kb_en/modules/horizontal_flyout_categories_menu.md

 * **General settings**

-  This section defines the common settings for both categories and subcategories representation
   ![hfcm-general-settings.png]({{site.baseurl}}/attachments/ref_1mFs8c7N/hfcm-general-settings.png)

   * **Show number of products in category** : If enabled the number of products in a category is displayed next to the category's name.